derpycode/cgenie.muffin/genie-userconfigs/PUBS/submitted/Tetard_et_al.Nature.2023/readme.txt

 ################################################################
 30/05/2023 -- README.txt file creation (A.P.)
 30/05/2023 -- added files
-2023/05/31 -- adjusted file paths; checked experiments run (AR)
+2023/05/31 -- adjusted file paths; checked experiments run (AR); adjusted user-config name to replace '-' with 'm'
 ################################################################

 Provided are the configuration files necessary to run the main experiments used in Fig. 4 and Extended Data Fig. 1, plus WOA [O2] data regridded to the cGENIE resolution and used in Fig. 4a.